playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 While React and Vue both have minimal APIs to handle dependency injection, Angular's dependency injection API is simultaneously more complex and powerful.

 In Angular, it all starts with an `InjectionToken` of some kind.
-We'll start by importing Angular `InjectionToken` API, and creating a new token that we can use later.
+We'll start by importing Angular `InjectionToken` API and creating a new token we can use later.

 ```typescript
 import { InjectionToken } from "@angular/core";